boldbi/bold-bi-docs/docs/site-administration/account-settings.md

 ### Email required

-When user email setting is set to `Required` mode, an email address is mandatory for adding users in the Bold BI server.
+When the user email setting is set to `Required` mode, an email address is mandatory for adding users in the Bold BI server.

-> **NOTE:** When the account activation preference is email, an email address is mandatory for activating the account.
+> **NOTE:** If the account activation preference is email, an email address is mandatory for activating the account.

 ### Email not required

-When user email setting is set to `Not required` mode, an email address is not mandatory for adding users in the Bold BI server.
+When the user email setting is set to `Not required` mode, an email address is not mandatory for adding users in the Bold BI server.

-> **NOTE:** By default, the setting will be `Required`.This settings option is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+> **NOTE:** By default, the setting will be `Required`.
+This setting option is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.

 ![Email Settings](/static/assets/site-administration/images/email-required-settings.png#width=60%)